 Even now, the original Moto 360 smartwatch is a fan-favourite.
 This shows Motorola’s capabilities when it comes to making a great smartwatch.
 The Moto 360 Sport, however, is their attempt at making a smartwatch that caters to people who work out, run, play a sport… you get it.

 The original Moto 360 features a minimalistic design that fans have fallen in love with.
 The Moto 360 Sport pays homage to that perfectly; maintaining that the core principles of that design, while adding slight tweaks & updates to cater to the ‘Sport’ theme.
-While we’re on the topic of the Sport theme, it’s worth noting that with this smartwatch, Motorola has come up with such a design that does cater to athletes & active people in general, but isn’t bound to them.
-You can easily wear this watch with a regular outfit without it seeming ‘out of place’.
+While we’re on the topic of the Sports theme, it’s worth noting that with this smartwatch, Motorola has come up with such a design that does cater to athletes & active people in general but isn’t bound to them.
+You can easily wear this watch with a regular outfit without it seems ‘out of place’.